s-etty/mhm-scraper/README.md

 # Meadows Parking Scraper

 This scraper will pull parking lot status from the [Mt.
 Hood Meadows conditions page](https://www.skihood.com/en/the-mountain/conditions).
-When there is enough data, a predictive model will be created to determine if and when the parking lots will fill.
+From this data, a predictive model will be created to determine if and when the parking lots will fill.
+To view the models and visualizations, check out the repo [here](https://github.com/s-etty/mhm-models).

 To run: